 - Parent and Client Education: Provide information to families about community supports, (e.g. integration services with community partners) equipment loan and support for community integration

-The program is for children 18 months to six years with developmental disabilities including autism spectrum disorder, down syndrome or any other intellectual disability.
-Children learn to kick, catch, throw, hop, run, skip and jump in a group environment.
-Enhance physical literacy skills through active play and game-based activities.
+Active Start is a program is for children 18 months to six years with developmental disabilities including autism spectrum disorder, down syndrome or any other intellectual disability.

 There is a three to one ratio of participants to staff and parental involvement is encouraged.

 Children must be able to stand on their own and follow two-step instructions.